RicardoVazquezJuarez/metagenome_binning/binning_tutorial.md

    cd ~
    bash ~/metagenome_binning/installation.sh
    ```

+This tutorial takes place assuming you have an assembled metagenome and its mapped read abundances.

 5. So you learned about how to assemble sequences yesterday and assembled some contigs,
 for today's tutorial, we need a full assembled file.